palaa159/Docs/Hardware/05-Cyton_Board_Programming_Tutorial.md

 	[https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software)

-**Note for Windows users** While installing Arduino 1.8, if the installer instructs you to uninstall 1.5.8, move the Arduino folder containing 1.5.8 from `Program Files (x86)` to your downloads folder.
+**Note for Windows users** While installing Arduino 1.8, if the installer instructs you to uninstall 1.5.8, move the Arduino folder containing 1.5.8 from `Program Files` to your desktop or another folder.
 Rename this folder to `Arduino_1.5.8`.
 Open the `Change or remove program` app in control panel and uninstall the Arduino application.
 There will be a popup indicating that the files do not exist and asking if you want to remove the program from the files list, select yes.
 Then install 1.8.0 as normal.
-Navigate to back to your `Program Files (x86)` folder and locate the Arduino folder.
+Navigate to back to your `Program Files` folder and locate the Arduino folder.
 Rename this folder to `Arduino_1.8.0`.
-Now drag and drop the `Arduino_1.5.8` back into `Program Files (x86)` folder.
+Now drag and drop the `Arduino_1.5.8` back into `Program Files` folder.

 * Download the [OpenBCI_32bit_Library Firmware](https://github.com/OpenBCI/OpenBCI_32bit_Library/tree/master) repo from our github.